craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Fanyaquestan (language)]]
 - [[Desertspeech (language)]]

-In addition, when you make an Intelligence (Medicine) Check to stabilize a creature and succeed, you may have that creature regain 1 hit point and become conscious.
+In addition, you gain the benefits of the Ranger's Natural Explorer feature while you are traveling in a mountain range.

 # South Eastern